shivasiddharth/GassistPi/README.md

 *******************************************************************************************************************************
-**CLI or Raspbian Lite does not support all features and Custom wakeword does not work with Google's AIY image.
+**CLI or Raspbian Lite or Google's AIY image does not support all features.
 So please use the Standard Raspbian Desktop image- Link https://www.raspberrypi.org/downloads/raspbian/**
 *******************************************************************************************************************************

 *************************************************